The 20 Most Fun Colleges In America

 Almost half of Lehigh undergraduates are part of a fraternity or sorority, and the Greek scene definitely sets the social tone for the campus.

-The school takes part in one of the most revered traditions in college sports -- 'The Rivalry' -- an annual football game against nearby Lafayette College which saw its 150th game this year.
+The school takes part in one of the most revered traditions in college sports -- 'The Rivalry' -- an annual football game against nearby Lafayette College that will see its 150th game this year.

 Madison, Wisconsin

-The school has historically participated in two massive annual parties: the State Street Halloween Party in October and Mifflin Street Block Party at the end of the academic year, which has gotten so crazy in recent years that police have threatened to shut it down.
+The school has historically participated in two massive annual parties -- the State Street Halloween Party in October and Mifflin Street Block Party at the end of the academic year.

 Dallas, Texas

-A large Greek scene sets the tone for social life at SMU for most students, with fraternities often renting out spaces around the city for 18-and-up parties.
+A large Greek scene sets the tone for social life at SMU for most students, with fraternities often renting out spaces around the city for 18+ parties.

 Gainesville, Florida